Today’s visit was a walk on the beautiful beaches and trails over on Santa Fe Island in Galapagos.

 Often times, guests will find plenty of young sea lions playing around among them, be it swimming, jumping or playing with the seaweed, making it all seem like a kindergarten playground.

-According to Daniel Moreano, our guide, the sharks in this area often feed on sea lions.
+According to Daniel Moreno, our guide, the sharks in this area often feed on sea lions.
 Sea lions sometimes can even be seen with shark bites which, depending on the area of the wound, can cause scars, incapacities or the death of the animal.
-All-in-all, it’s things like this that make the Galapagos Islands a truly one-of-a-kind destination that’s open to everyone!
+All-in-all, it’s things like this that make the Galapagos Islands a true one-of-a-kind destination that’s open to everyone!